-GVSU provides all students with myPath, a tool designed to assist you in preparing for and tracking your academic progress toward graduation.
+GVSU provides all students with myPath, an online tool to plan and track your academic progress toward graduation.
 It encompasses both a degree analysis audit and an educational planner.
 This tool is not intended to take the place of an advisor.
 We strongly recommend meeting with your advisor periodically to review your academic plan.

-During your Teacher Apprenticeship semester, you will apply for a Teacher Internship.
+During your Teacher Apprenticeship semester, you will apply for a Teacher Internship by completing a simple application and submitting an updated resume.
 As a Teacher Intern, you will work independently as a full-time teacher in a classroom with a current teacher serving as your mentor.

 Students should submit their application to graduate the semester before their degree requirements will be completed.

 Once you have completed all the requirements for teacher certification, you will need to apply through the Michigan Online Educator Certification System (MOECS).
 All Michigan teachers seeking certification of any kind must register with MOECS to receive their certificate.